Florida Power Company Pleads Guilty in Worker Death Case

 “Had TECO complied with OSHA’s workplace safety standards, conducted a pre-job briefing and followed its own procedure, these senseless deaths could have been prevented,” said U.S. Attorney Roger B. Handberg for the Middle District of Florida.
 “Our hearts go out to the victims’ families as well as other TECO employees and contractors impacted by this catastrophic event “Our office is proud to have partnered with DOJ’s Environmental Crimes Section to shine a light on this willful violation of OSHA safety standards in order to deter such conduct and ensure that workers are protected in the future.”

-“This investigation demonstrates the FBI’s unyielding commitment to the mission of protecting the American people and upholding the United States Constitution,” said Special Agent in Charge David Walker for FBI Tampa Field Office.
-“Our heartfelt sympathies go out to the victims’ families along with our promise to work with our federal partners in ensuring the safety of America’s workplaces.”
+“This investigation demonstrates the FBI’s unyielding commitment to the mission of protecting the American people and upholding the U.S. Constitution,” said Special Agent in Charge David Walker of the FBI Tampa Field Office.“Our heartfelt sympathies go out to the victims’ families along with our promise to work with our federal partners in ensuring the safety of America’s workplaces.”

 In a plea agreement with the government, TECO admitted to willfully failing to hold a pre-job briefing with the workers performing the work.
 Such briefing should have included the procedures for the water blasting work.
 Instead, the work proceeded even though the procedures could not be found.
 As a result, certain critical safety-related steps were not taken, including lowering the amount of coal entering the furnace, and shutting the unit down after a specified interval had lapsed.